- GDP (PPP):

 The “Velvet Revolution” ended Czechoslovakia’s Communist dictatorship in 1989, and the Czech Republic became independent from Slovakia in 1993.
 President Miloš Zeman of the center-left Czech Social Democrat Party won a second term in 2018.
 Billionaire Prime Minister and former Finance Minister Andrej Babis of the populist ANO movement formed a fragile minority coalition government in 2018 with the Social Democrats but relies on the support of the Communist Party.
-Although Babis is the subject of ongoing conflict-of-interest and fraud investigations, and despite associated and frequent public protests, ANO remains popular despite an ongoing fraud investigation.
-The Czech Republic’s prosperous market economy, led by automobile exports, boasts one of the European Union’s highest GDP growth rates, one of its lowest unemployment levels, and a rising standard of living.
+Although Babis is the subject of ongoing conflict-of-interest and fraud investigations, and despite associated and frequent public protests, ANO remains popular.
+The automotive industry, accounting for a quarter of exports, has helped to power recent economic growth.
+Ties with China have cooled demonstrably after a series of disputes.

 Property rights are relatively well protected, and contracts are generally secure.
 Almost all land in the Czech Republic has clear title.
 The judiciary’s independence is largely respected, although its complexity has led to slow delivery of judgments.
 Institutions have generally been responsive to corruption allegations and scandals.
 The EU is investigating allegations that the billionaire prime minister’s businesses benefit from EU funds.